awslabs/aws-iot-greengrass-accelerators/v2/etl_simple/README.md

-# AWS IoT Greengrass V2 Operating System Command Component
+# AWS IoT Greengrass V2 Extract, Transform, and Load Simplified Deployment

-This component, Operating System Command (OS Command), extends the capabilities of the [base](../base) accelerator stack by adding a new thing group, Greengrass component, and Greengrass deployment for the existing Greengrass core.
-The functionality of the `ggAccel.os_command` component provides the ability to publish an operating system command via an MQTT message to a topic on AWS IoT Core, have it execute on the Greengrass core device, and return the commands output to a different MQTT topic.
-By publishing the command on topic and subscribing to the response on another topic, you can remotely issue commands and receive results via the cloud.
+This deployment, Extract, Transform, and Load Simplified (ETL Simple), extends the capabilities of the [base](../base) accelerator stack by adding a new thing group, three Greengrass components, and Greengrass deployment for the existing Greengrass core.

+The three components are called `ggAccel.etl_simple.extract` (Extract Component), `ggAccel.etl_simple.transform` (Transform Component), and `ggAccel.etl_simple.load` (Load Component).
+The Extract component reads example OBD II messages from the file `events1.txt` and publishes them to a local topic.
+The Transform component reads from that topic, transforms the message into human-readable JSON messages and publishes them locally using [Interprocess Communication](https://docs.aws.amazon.com/greengrass/v2/developerguide/interprocess-communication.html).
+The Load Process reads from that topic and publishes the messages to AWS IoT Core.

 This is deployed as a [nested stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-nested-stacks.html) where the root stack is the base implementation accelerator.
 This stack creates the following resources:

 - Thing group - A group specific to this accelerator, the existing thing is added and targeted for the new component
 - IoT policy - An AWS IoT policy attached to the existing certificate extending the ability to publish and subscribe on the topics used by the component
-- Greengrass component - The application logic (recipe and artifacts) deployable to Greengrass cores.
+- Three Greengrass component - The application logic (recipe and artifacts) for each component deployable to Greengrass cores.
 Part of the Greengrass deployment.
-- Greengrass deployment - The Greengrass component targeted for the new Thing group.
+- Greengrass deployment - The Greengrass components targeted for the new Thing group.

-Once this is fully deployed, the Greengrass core device will receive and deploy the component immediately or when next started.
+Once this is fully deployed, the Greengrass core device will receive and deploy the components immediately or when next started.

 > **NOTE:** This accelerator is intended for educational use only and should not be used as the basis for production workloads without fully reviewing the component and it's artifacts.

-# OS Command Use Case
+# Extract, Transform, and Load Use Case

-This accelerator demonstrates the capability for a local Python application to receive commands from the Cloud, run them locally, and then publish back the results to another topic in the Cloud.
-It demonstrates Cloud command and control capability to a remote device, the ability for a local application to interact with IPC topics, execute commands locally, and response to successful or unsuccessful commands.

-In practical operation, it can be used to query the status of host operating system, download and upgrade software, or any other activities normally performed from the host operating systems command line interface (CLI).
-It can also be used as an example for performing command and control operations originating from the cloud and taking local action.
+Imagine we want to collect from a vehicle multiple times per-second, transform and compute into a friendly formation, and when connected, send the messages in the cloud.
+As the vehicle travels into areas without Internet coverage, we want to ensure the local data collection continues and messages are ultimately stored in the cloud once coverage is restored.

+In this simplified example, the `events1.txt` file contains the messages and acts, together with the Extract Component, as OBD-II data source.
+The content of every messages is transformed from the 8-bye OBD-II values (example: 1562433539.743263 7E8 0341055600000000)into a readable JSON formatted message.

+Finally, individual records are to AWS IoT Core via MQTT.

-# Design Pattern
+# Design Pattern - TODO

 The following architecture shows the deployment of this accelerator (aligned to the base implementation).